Tropical/Subtropical Evergreen Fruit Tree

 If taking on the task of growing this tropical fruit tree in colder climates, can be dwarfed with the right amount of commitment and can be overwintered indoors.
 During the coldest winter in the last ten years, the Canistel's planted in our food forest survived severe damage at 24 degrees, growing back from the base and are back to fruiting!

-Large Pot Size: Grafted and to produce within 2-3 years.
+Large Pot Size: Grafted and capable of producing fruit within 2-3 years.

 Shop all of our Canistel varieties.